1960 NFL expansion draft

 The 1960 NFL expansion draft was the first National Football League (NFL) draft in which a new expansion team, which eventually became known as the Dallas Cowboys, selected its initial players.
 The NFL awarded Dallas, Texas a franchise to compete for revenue with Lamar Hunt's Dallas Texans of the upstart American Football League.
 However, the Dallas expansion franchise was approved too late for it to participate in the 1960 NFL draft which had been held on November 30, 1959.
 Thus, Dallas is the only NFL expansion team to not have had the benefit of a college draft in its first year.

-In order for the new franchise to become competitive with existing teams, the league gave them the opportunity to select current players from existing teams.
-That selection was provided by the expansion draft, held on March 13, 1960.
+In order for the new franchise to become competitive, the league gave them the opportunity to select current players from existing teams.
+That selection was provided by an expansion draft, held on March 13, 1960.
 At the time the expansion draft was held, the team was known as the Dallas Rangers; the club was then renamed the Dallas Cowboys six days later to avoid confusion with the Dallas Rangers minor league baseball team.

 In this expansion draft, Dallas chose 36 players from the existing 12 teams.
 The NFL also assigned the rights to 1960 NFL draft picks Don Meredith (who had been drafted by the Chicago Bears) and Don Perkins (drafted by the Baltimore Colts) to the Cowboys for a couple of future draft picks.
 22 players made the active roster that season.
 11 players played only one year with Dallas.
 Eight players (including Jack Patera, who was injured early in the 1961 season) played in 1960 and 1961.
 The three remaining players from the draft started for several years, including: Bob Fry, Tackle, 1960–64; Jerry Tubbs, Linebacker, 1960–66; and Frank Clarke, Wide Receiver, 1960–67.